-The entire renovation project at Wrigley Field is not to be completed until 2019.
-Other parts of the project include upgrading the steel infrastructure, a new roof to replace the existing wooden one and returning the facade to its original 1930s look.
-A two story retail and entertainment complex will be added to the right field corner of Wrigley Field at the corners of Addison Street and Sheffield Avenue.
-The clubhouses will be expanded, batting cages will be constructed and the bullpens will be placed under the bleachers behind the outfield walls.
-Additionally all of the concourses will be expanded and the restrooms/concession areas will be upgraded.
-On an area between the ballpark and North Clark Street and West Waveland Avenue, construction of an office, retail and hotel complex will be built.
+Other parts of the renovation project at Wrigley Field included upgrading the steel infrastructure and a new roof to replace the existing wooden one.
+A two story retail and entertainment complex was added to the right field corner of Wrigley Field at the corners of Addison Street and Sheffield Avenue.
+Additionally all of the concourses were expanded and the restrooms/concession areas were upgraded.
 This entire renovation project allows the Cubs to continue to play at Wrigley Field into the foreseeable future.

 Today, Wrigley Field is the last Federal League ballpark standing.
 Even with lights and now its modern videoboard, Wrigley Field remains one of baseball’s most old-fashioned parks.
 Wrigley Field has basically remained advertisement free, with advertisements on nearby buildings and a few in the ballpark.
 The neighborhood around Wrigley Field, called Wrigleyville is filled with fans on game day.
 Ballhawks as they are called wait on Waveland Avenue to catch homeruns during the game.
 Fans sit atop buildings behind Wrigley Field and watch the game.
 Ivy still covers the brick walls in the outfield, the scoreboard is still manually operated, and bleacher bums still sit in the bleachers in the outfield.
 Flags atop the scoreboard still remind fans whether or not the Cubs won the day before, and where they are in the standings.
 Because Wrigley Field is surrounded by the Wrigleyville neighborhood, parking can be a nightmare for games.
 It is recommended that fans take the CTA red line train to the Addison stop to Cubs games.
 Although it has been the exclusive home of the Cubs for many years now, Wrigley Field has hosted more professional football games than any other stadium in the nation.
 The one thing missing from Wrigley Field today, is former Cubs broadcaster Harry Caray, who used to sing “Take Me Out To The Ballgame” during the 7th inning stretch.